All Episodes

 alex jones

-FEMA and, quote, the Secret Service have been running a secret federal program to protect our schools.
+FEMA and quote the Secret Service have been running a secret federal program to protect our schools.

-Yeah, the program starts in 98.
-In 99 you have Columbine, and ooh, the son of an FBI agent founded Trenchcoat Mafia two years before.
+In 99, you have Columbine and, ooh, the son of an FBI agent founded Trenchcoat Mafia two years before.

-Harris and Klebold's parents are both.
+Harris and Kleibold's parents are both.

 One's a military officer, another one in a secret underground quantum mechanics nuclear base.